 Referrals can be made by any agency that identifies that a victim of domestic abuse is high risk.

-The Domestic Abuse, Stalking and Honour Based Violence DASH Risk Identification Checklist (DASH RIC, see Section 5 below) enables a practitioner to determine the level of risk posed to the victim.
+The Domestic Abuse, Stalking and Honour Based Violence DASH Risk Checklist (DASH Checklist, see Section 5 below) enables a practitioner to determine the level of risk posed to the victim.

-Irrespective of the origins of the referring agency it is the same accepted practice for the MARAC forms, including DASH RIC to be.
+Irrespective of the origins of the referring agency it is the same accepted practice for the MARAC forms, including DASH Checklist to be completed.
 The forms also remain the same across agency use.

 Safeguarding staff can refer to the MARAC if the risk of domestic abuse is found to be high.
 The MARAC may also make a referral to safeguarding if someone has care and support needs.

-The DASH RIC (DASH Risk Identification Checklist) is for all professionals working with victims of domestic abuse, stalking and harassment and honour based violence.
+The DASH Risk Checklist is for all professionals working with victims of domestic abuse, stalking and harassment and honour based abuse.
 If practitioners are working with victims of domestic abuse, they should complete the tool as necessary.
-The DASH RIC provides a checklist to gather relevant information about the person’s circumstances in order to assess the risk posed to them.
-All practitioners working with victims of domestic abuse should be trained in understanding and the use of the DASH RIC Risk Model, prior to completing the checklist.
+The DASH Checklist is used to gather relevant information about the person’s circumstances in order to assess the risk posed to them.
+All practitioners working with victims of domestic abuse should be trained in understanding and the use of the DASH Risk Checklist, prior to completing the checklist.